sfeed_curses is a curses UI front-end for sfeed.

 On pressing the 'o' or ENTER keybind it will open the link url of an item with the plumb program.
 On pressing the 'a', 'e' or '@' keybind it will open the enclosure url if there is one.
 The default plumb program is set to "xdg-open", but can be modified by setting the environment variable $SFEED_PLUMBER.
 The plumb program receives the url as a command-line argument.

 The TAB-Separated-Value line of the current selected item in the feed file can be piped to a program by pressing the 'c', 'p' or '|' keybind.
 This allows much flexibility to make a content formatter or write other custom actions or views.
 This line is in the exact same format as described in the sfeed(5) man page.
 The pipe program can be changed by setting the environment variable $SFEED_PIPER.

-The above screenshot shows the included example shellscript which uses the lynx text-browser to convert HTML to plain-text: content.example.sh.
-It pipes the formatted plain-text to the pager "less".
+The above screenshot shows the included sfeed_content shellscript which uses the lynx text-browser to convert HTML to plain-text.
+It pipes the formatted plain-text to the user $PAGER (or "less").
 Of course the script can be easily changed to use a different browser like w3m, links, dillo or webdump.

 It's easy to modify the colorscheme by changing the macros in the source-code.
 On the left a TempleOS-like colorscheme on the right a newsboat-like colorscheme.
 The README file contains the macros for these schemes.